 Monkeypox virus is transmitted from wild animals like rodents, rope squirrels, tree squirrels, Gambian pouched rats, dormice, and different species of monkeys and others.
 Even though the main carrier of the monkeypox virus is not known, rodents are considered to be more likely a causative factor of this monkeypox virus.
 The infection spreads through the direct contact of the cutaneous or mucosal lesions of the infected animals or through contact with the blood or bodily fluids of the infected animals.

 For humans, it is spread through bite or scratch by the infected animal or through eating meat or other animal products of the infected animal that is inadequately cooked.
 Even though human-to-human transmission is limited, it can transmit from one person to another through close contact with the respiratory droplets, cutaneous lesions, or through contact with the contaminated objects.
 The transmission through the respiratory droplets can only take place after prolonged face-to-face contact.
 These respiratory droplets generally cannot travel more than a few feet.
 It is considered that the person-to-person transmission can also occur through the placenta from the mother to her fetus.
 This kind of transmission that occurs through the placenta from the mother to the fetus is called congenital monkeypox.
+According to current researches and reports mens who have sex with other mens are more prone to transmission of monkeypox virus infection and are at increased risk.

 The symptoms of monkeypox are similar to that of the symptoms of smallpox.
 But it is known to be clinically less severe.
 The incubation period is the time period between the infection to the onset of the symptoms, which is generally around 6 to 13 days.
 Still, it can also range between 5 to 21 days.